Commercial Clothes Washers

 The standard mandatory in 2013 will save approximately 0.1 quads of energy and result in approximately $2.7 billion in energy bill savings for products shipped from 2013-2042.
 The standard will avoid about 4.3 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of 843,137 automobiles.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a notice of proposed rulemaking regarding energy conservation standards for commercial clothes washers.
-79 FR 12301 (March 4, 2014).
-For more information, please see the rulemaking webpage.
+DOE published a final rule regarding test procedures for commercial clothes washers.
+79 FR 71624 (December 3, 2014) For more information, please see the rulemaking page.

 Standards for Commercial Clothes Washers